"What is the terror of death? That we die, our work incomplete. What is the joy of life? To die, knowing that our task is done."

 of death is just the way things are

 .
-For the Death Seeker
+For a Death Seeker

 , on the other hand, death can't come soon enough.
 In many modern societies, Death Seekers

 are very rare, and in many they are regarded as mentally unstable, but sometimes, the Death Seeker

 For this society, what is best in life is to die knowing that one has done so for the right cause.
 In extreme cases, to die for one's beliefs is seen as the only truly worthwhile thing one can

 do with one's life, and living a long, happy, and healthy life to a ripe old age and dying peacefully

 is seen as undesirable, dishonorable, or a burden.
 Children are encouraged to grow up to be a Doomed Moral Victor

 .
 Soldiers who died in suicidal attacks, victims of cannibalism or Human Sacrifice